ddurvaux/skype-for-rest-house/README.md

 Skype is configured to accept all incoming call from the adress book.
 To avoid privacy issue, Skype as to be started when convenient for your relative and stopped afterward.

+## Note
+The documentation is in French :).
+We might translate if there is a request or need for it :).
+Feel free to open an issue on this project to request translation or feel free to contribute.

 ## Special Thanks
 To Emilien Le Jamtel for the idea to use Skype ;).